-An LDC provides proof that a development is lawful and can be produced in the case of any challenges or in other circumstances, such as house sale etc.
+A LDC provides proof that a development is lawful and can be produced in the case of any challenges or for a house sale etc.

 Provide as much accurate and detailed information as possible - the onus of proof is on the applicant to demonstrate that a certificate ought to be issued.

 The fee for a LDC is the same as the fee for a planning application if the development has already been carried out or is operating.